Martijncvv/crypto-explorer-extension/README.md

 - Style graph y-axis, done
 - Don't close extension after link click, done
 - Ready to type on search bar the token you are looking for, done

-- Top Trending coins CoinGecko; idea grey out, burn if clicked
+- Top Trending coins CoinGecko; idea grey out, burn if clicked, done

 - Display price at certain marketcap; if x has same MC a y then x price is z
 - Connect LunaCrush; show top influencers and recent trend stats; read top tweets.
 - USD chart \$BTRFLY out of range